jussikarlgren/jussiutils/README.md

 # jussiutils
-of little use to anyone else
+java bits and pieces of little use to anyone else